wp-plugins/videostir-spokesperson/readme.txt

 == Frequently Asked Questions ==

-= When I can find more information? =
+= Where can I find more information? =

 Visit us at [VideoStir](http://videostir.com)